 - After that you may use Trim to remove beginning or trailing spaces, Sym. to remove symbols such as dashes or the Replace function to replace a given pattern (e.g. — with –).

 Hopefully you get idea.
-I admit the program looks quite overwhelming at first if not a bit too clumsy but once you figure how to use it, you can have it do a lot for you besides renaming audio files.
+I admit the program looks quite overwhelming if not a bit too clumsy but once you figure how to use it, you can have it do a lot for you besides renaming audio files.